 We’ve also made it easier, cheaper and quicker for people who own park homes to enforce their rights and challenge unreasonable behaviour by site owners.
 The majority of the residents in this sector are retired or semi-retired and some are vulnerable.

 In the 2010 Spending Review, we prioritised protection for vulnerable people, maintaining homelessness grants at 2010 to 2011 levels.
-We also allocated £6.5 billion for the Supporting People programme between 2011 and 2015.
+We also secured investmen of £6.5 billion for Supporting People services between 2011 and 2015.

 On 21 November 2011 we published ‘Laying the foundations: a housing strategy for England’.
 This set out a package of reforms to the housing market.